qbikez/ps-csproj/README.md

  * scan your repo for `*.csproj` files (this is done only once and cached in `.projects.json` file)
  * invoke `push-nuget` with provided parameters for every project given in `-project`

+Other usefull parameters:
+ * `-allowNoNuspec` - allow pushing of packages without a .nuspec file
+ * `-scan` - rescan repo directory for projects

 ### Convert project references to nuget references